Varsity blind wine tasting match

 The winning teams are invited to Épernay, France to visit the vineyards of Pol Roger and compete in an international tasting match against a French university.
 The taster with the highest individual score wins a bottle of Pol Roger's top cuvee, Sir Winston Churchill.
 The reserve taster with the higher score wins a subscription to Decanter Magazine.
-The losing team each wins a bottle of Non Vintage Pol Roger.
+The losing team each win a bottle of Non Vintage Pol Roger.

 Judges

 Wine expert Hugh Johnson judging during the 2003 competition.

 For the Oxford v Cambridge competition there are two judges, one nominated by each team.
 In 2008 and 2009, the Oxford judge was Jancis Robinson MW, and the Cambridge judge was Hugh Johnson.
 Past judges have included Jasper Morris MW (who also judged in 2014).
 The papers are marked anonymously and cross-checked by both judges in order to ensure impartiality.